|Country:||United States of America (USA)|

 Beer Styles using Willamette Hops

-Some popular beer styles that make use of the Willamette hop include English Ale, American Pale Ale, Brown Ale, American Lager & Porter.
+Some popular beer styles that make use of the Willamette hop include English Ale, American Pale Ale, Brown Ale, American Lager, Porter & ESB.

 Willamette Hop Substitutions

 Unfortunately, there is no lupulin powder version of the Willamette hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Willamette Hop Statistics